-Lately, I’ve been working with clients to move their website from WordPress.com to WordPress.org.
-With this request, I use the Import/Export tools to move the content from one site to the other.
+Sometimes folks want to move their website from WordPress.com to WordPress.org.
+This is most typically accomplished via each platform's import/export tools to move the content from one site to the other.
 This tool bundles the content on the site into a .zip file which you can then move to another location.
-Disclaimer: It isn’t perfect, you only get the content of the site, so things like posts, pages, and settings on the site.
+Disclaimer: It isn’t perfect; you only get the content of the site, so things like posts, pages, and site settings.
 The plugins and themes aren’t included.
 So, if your site has a ton of plugins, this tool might not work for you.
 Media works for the most part, though it is a separate download/upload and isn’t always perfect.

-But wait, there are two versions of WordPress?
-Yes, there are, but they are run in different ways.
-WordPress, in a nutshell, is an open-source content management software (if you want to look at a more in-depth explanation you can read about it here).
+WordPress, in a nutshell, is an open-source content management software (read more about this in their mission statement).
 Automattic Inc. helps develop and maintain this software.
 We offer this software at Reclaim and users can install an instance on their domain, in fact, you’re reading this post on a WordPress installation.

 WordPress.com is Automattic Inc.'s hosting company that runs the WordPress software explicitly.
-They offer free accounts with subdomains like meredithfierro.wordpress.com for free or users can purchase a domain.
-Then users can opt-in to pay a monthly fee to get full use of the software, like you would if you installed WordPress on your domain through your hosting company.
+They offer free accounts with subdomains like meredithfierro.wordpress.com for free, or users can purchase a domain.
+Then users can opt-in to pay a monthly fee to get full use of the software, like if you installed WordPress on your domain through your hosting company.

 The first thing you’ll want to do is export all of the content.
 Also, take note of the plugins and theme the site is using (this will save time on the other side).